- Adding a Google Business Profile[3] virtual tour takes under 10 minutes once the tour is published.

 - Pay monthly hosting

-- Send one photo from your phone
+- Send a short video from your phone

 - $99 once